foooorsyth/novm/README.md

 [MutableState](https://developer.android.com/reference/kotlin/androidx/compose/runtime/MutableState) can be declared in your component scope (Activities & Fragments), annotated with ```@Retain```, and passed into your Compose composition.

-novm support for state declaration *inside* of the Compose composition is :construction: under construction :construction: and coming soon.
-See ```:novm-compose```

 ### Multi-module Support

 novm supports apps with multiple modules.
 Library modules must declare themselves as dependencies in their build.gradle.kts file: